 The board uses the CH340 chip for USB communications.
 If you have any issues with connecting to the board, you may need to download a driver.
 Just search for Arduino CH340 driver and you will find a number of sources for drivers depending on what Windows or Mac operating system you are using.

 If the board won’t complete the download process, refer to the following info from the Arduino website.
 There is a mix of boards currently on the market and you just need to use whichever version of processor in the IDE that works with your board.
+The ones we sell are verified to all have the newer bootloader.

 NOTE: We have updated the NANO board with a fresh bootloader.
 Boards sold from us from January 2018 have this new bootloader, while boards manufactured before that date have the old bootloader.
 First, make sure you have the Arduino AVR Core 1.6.21 or later looking at the Board Manager.
 Then, to program the NEW Arduino NANO boards you need to chose Processor > “ATmega328P”.
 To program old boards you need to choose Processor > “ATmega328P (Old Bootloader)”.
 If you get an error while uploading or you are not sure which bootloader you have, try each type of processor 328P until your board gets properly programmed.